gamesfordev/gitwords/README.md

 except that these are other commands you can perform in the terminal.
 - clear, cls to clear the console.
-- 'music off' to turn off music. 'music on' to turn it back on And enjoy the game :)
+- 'music off' to turn off music. 'music on' to turn it back on<br>
+ And enjoy the game :)